 Inability to attract visitors to a blog is the predominant reason many bloggers pack up their website and give up on blogging.

-Low blog traffic equates low blog income.
+Low blog traffic equates to low blog income.
 And low income has a peculiar way of sucking up enthusiasm.

 The goal of every blog owner is to foster new tricks and techniques to increase blog traffic.

 No one ever complains of too much traffic.
 Even if your page views run into millions monthly, you do not mind getting extra more.